 I had never heard of Hushed but someone suggested it when I was canvassing for input for this article.
 It works a bit like Burner but with a lot more coverage.
 With access to 40 countries and some neat features, Hushed is definitely an app to consider.

 It costs $3.99 a month for moderate usage and has a couple of extra security features.
 Texts can be set to self-destruct, defaults to WiFi so as not to use your minutes where possible and you can use multiple numbers on a single smartphone should you need to.

-Line2 is a more lifestyle oriented service than the previous options.
+Line2 is a more lifestyle-oriented service than the previous options.
 It extolls the virtues of having a cloud phone number attached to your real phone number.
-It offers both business and personal plans that include a U.S. or Canadian phone number, inclusive SMS and voice minutes and the ability to use the number on a cellphone and desktop computer.
+It offers both business and personal plans that include the U.S. or Canadian phone number, inclusive SMS and voice minutes, and the ability to use the number on a cellphone and desktop computer.

-It is $8.30 a month for start but you get unlimited texts, 5000 minutes, a new number, LTE compatibility, group calling and messaging and some competitive international call rates.
+It is $8.30 a month to start but you get unlimited texts, 5000 minutes, a new number, LTE compatibility, group calling and messaging, and some competitive international call rates.
 There are no security options like those in CoverMe or Burner but as a legit second line, it delivers the goods.

 If you’re just looking for a temporary phone number to use for a while, all of these services offer just that.
 A couple offer a whole lot more too which may offer some people more security than they need but are still neat features to have.